-New materials are being developed to support colleagues in local NHS areas to raise awareness of the IMPACT guidance and encourage third sector services within their area to use it.
+New materials have been developed to support colleagues in local NHS areas to raise awareness of the IMPACT guidance and encourage third sector services within their area to use it.
 The main focus for these new materials will be the “IMPACT Champions Support Pack”.
-This is being developed so that areas who are interested in promoting and using the guidance can learn from our experience of distributing the guidance and working with services within the Lothians.
+This has been developed so that areas who are interested in promoting and using the guidance can learn from our experience of distributing the guidance and working with services within the Lothians.

 • Presentation: which provides the context to the work; an overview of the guidance; information on the IMPACT training and IMPACT website; and space for you to insert information on your local stop-smoking services.
 This presentation can be used to help raise awareness locally and encourage engagement with the guidance